mwarkentin/til/aws/guardduty-top-findings-by-count.md

-# Finding the most common GuardDuty findings
+# Finding the top GuardDuty findings by count

 You can get your GuardDuty detector IDs with this command: